• Skip to primary navigation

 Simmering the cooked chicken

-2. Add the coconut milk gradually and stir continuously - to get rid of any lumps of peanut butter.
+2. Add the coconut milk gradually and stir continuously.
+To get rid of any lumps of peanut butter.

 🙋 FAQs